The Docks and Piers Trust

 The Docks and Piers Trust has already identified several historic vessels which would benefit from refurbishment and repair at Govan.
 The TS Queen Mary is currently moored at the Science Centre and is intended to be repaired in Dock No1 and re-birthed on the Quayside at the Graving Docks.

-It is anticipated that the operational checks will be complete by the end of 2022.
-An application for planning permission to bring the dock back into use is to be submitted by the end of June 2022.
+An application for planning permission to bring the dock back into use is to be submitted by May 2023.